Do you sometimes have trouble getting your spouse to talk to you? Or really listen to what you have to say?

 It’s amazing how often I hear from couples who struggle simply because they “don’t talk anymore.”

-And if you’re looking to really ramp up your communication, I highly recommend you check out our most popular resource on this topic – How to Communicate Your Way to a Better Marriage (Talking Optional).
+And if you’re looking to really ramp up your communication, I highly recommend you check out our popular free video presentation on this topic:

 1. Be the Spouse You Desire

 The first step to getting your spouse to treat you the way you desire is to model for them what that looks like.
 You can’t directly control their actions, but you can control your own.